Accommodation in Australia

 - Purchase the complete Expat Arrivals Australia Guide (PDF)

 Since Australia is such an overwhelmingly popular expat destination, those wishing to live within a closely-knit expat community will almost certainly be able to do so.
 However, Australian society is also famously friendly and welcoming – and so expats have no need to worry if their dream rental is located in a predominantly Australian neighbourhood.

 Home security will not be a major issue for expats relocating to Australia.
-Although minor break-ins do occur in some neighbourhoods (especially in the larger cities), these crimes are hardly ever violent, and more often than not, the installation of a simple alarm system (if the house doesn't already have one) should be enough to deter potential robbers.
+Although minor break-ins do occur in some neighbourhoods, these crimes are hardly ever violent, and more often than not, the installation of a simple alarm system should be enough to deter potential robbers.
 Time and again, expats report that they feel very safe in their homes, no matter where they happen to live in Australia.

-Expats moving to Australia will find plenty of housing options available to them, from furnished or unfurnished apartments (known locally as flats) to houses, studios and luxury apartments.
+Expats moving to Australia will find plenty of housing options available to them, from furnished or unfurnished apartments to houses, studios and luxury apartments.

 Expats relocating on a short-term basis will probably opt to rent property in Australia.
 This process is reasonably straightforward, although expats might find – at least during the initial stages – that they are required to do most of the house-hunting themselves.
 Internet searches and newspaper advertisements are probably the most fruitful avenues in this regard.

 Expats will be delighted to know that the cost of accommodation in Australia – relative to one's salary and other living expenses – is generally reasonable.
 Shared housing is also a popular option, especially for single expats, and there are numerous websites that are exclusively devoted to providing listings for room rentals in shared houses.